Hiroshima Day Trip from Osaka or Kyoto: Can You Visit Miyajima and Peace Park in One Day?

 Once you arrive on Miyajima, keep your expectations focused.
 On a day trip like this, the realistic goal is the shrine area, the torii gate, and a short walk through the main shopping street.

-• Floating Torii Gate: At high tide, it appears to float offshore.
-At low tide, you may be able to walk much closer to it.
-If that matters to you, check the day’s tide timing in advance using our guide to the best time to see the torii gate.
+• Floating Torii Gate: At high tide, the gate appears to float on the water.
+At low tide, you may be able to walk out onto the sand for a much closer view.
+Check the day’s tide timing in advance using our guide to the best time to see the torii gate.

-• Omotesando Shopping Street: Leave time for a quick walk, local snacks, and souvenir browsing before heading back.
+• Omotesando Shopping Street: Leave 20–30 minutes for a quick walk, local snacks such as momiji manju, and light souvenir browsing before heading back to the ferry.

-You will also see deer around the island.
-Do not feed them, and keep maps, tickets, and food out of reach.
+You will also see deer roaming freely around the island.
+They are wild animals, so do not feed them, and keep maps, tickets, and food out of reach.

 5:00 PM — Head Back to Hiroshima Station